YinqiangZhang/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Yinqiang Zhang is a second-year Master student at Technical University of Munich.
 Now his major is mechatronics and information technology.
-Before this, he got my B.E. degree from School of mechanical engineering, Tongji University.
-His research interest is machine learning, visual tracking, and medical image processing.
+Before this, he got the bachelor degree of engineering from School of mechanical engineering, Tongji University.
+His research interests are machine learning, visual tracking, and medical image processing.